 Recorded 100 points (49 goals, 51 assists) in 80 games in 1988-89

-Jimmy Carson put up some impressive numbers during his first two seasons in the league with the L.A.
-Kings.
+Jimmy Carson put up some impressive numbers during his first two seasons in the league with the Kings.
 He scored 37 goals and 79 points in his rookie season and bested that with a 55-goal, 107-point effort the following season.